siroba/siroba/README.md

-### Hi there 👋
+### Hi! :smiling_face_with_three_hearts:

 # Welcome to my Github !
+I am a student at the University of Oviedo in computer engineering in information technology

-- 🔭 I’m currently working  as a volunteer in developing  https://alzheimerlaciana.com/
+ :raised_hands: I’m currently working  as a volunteer in developing  https://alzheimerlaciana.com/ :raised_hands:

   - 📫 How to reach me: silvibares@gmail.com

-### My interest are :
-- 😄
-  * Artificial intelligence
-  * Data anylitics
-  * Software developing